PelleLille/hsl-docs/functions.rst

   :param string subject: the string to match against
   :return: returns multiple results group by capture groups, and matched result.
   :rtype: array

+.. function:: pcre_quote(string)

+  Quote all metacharacters which has special meaning in a regular expression.

+  :param string string: the string
+  :return: a quoted string
+  :rtype: string

 .. function:: pcre_replace(pattern, replace, subject, [limit = 0])